 So, in the meantime, the big question is this:

 How do we, as people of color, cope?
 How do we live in a world that is not safe for us, and manage happiness?
 To be quite honest, there is no one definitive answer.
 After all, ignoring everything going on in our communities is not an option.
 The easiest option for peace of mind is ignorance, and we are long past that.

 There are a few pieces of advice that I have as a mental health therapist.
-The first thing to know is that being in control of the situation around us often brings us comfort.
-A large portion of fear and unrest is being caused by feeling out of control, feeling like you have no say in the events of our own life.
+The first thing to know is that being in control of the situation like the George Floyd protests around us often brings us comfort.
+A large portion of fear and unrest is being caused by feeling out of control, feeling like you have no say in the events of your own life.